verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 In this article, we reviewed how the `emcc` script works and extracted the `clang` commands.
 Then by using the WebAssembly API, we can easily integrate the packaged wasm file with the front-end JavaScript code.
 Thanks to the `LLVM` and `WebAssembly` text format, which helps a lot in the whole debugging process.
 And we post some suggestions on developing C/C++ with WebAssembly.

 The `emcc` is a helpful tool for compiling C++ to wasm, but it's complicated to understand both `emcc` and `clang` options.
-It's better to avoid to use Emscripten to generate JavaScript glue codes.
-Instead we can map all the interfaces in a Module with WebAssembly Module API.
+It's better to avoid using Emscripten to generate JavaScript glue codes.
+Instead, we can map all the interfaces in a Module with WebAssembly Module API.